 MODERATE muscle disability:

 - A through-and-through or deep penetrating wound without serious infection or debris.

 - The regular presence of one or more of the Cardinal Signs and Symptoms.

 - Small scars with some loss of muscle tone or substance, some loss of power, and a bit more easily fatigued.

 MODERATELY SEVERE muscle disability:

 - A through-and-through or deep penetrating wound with debris, prolonged infection, and the development of limiting scar tissue in the muscles.

-– This wound would need hospitalization for treatment, have the constant presence of the cardinal signs and symptoms, and would significantly interfere with the ability to work.
+- Hospitalization needed for treatment, the constant presence of the Cardinal Signs and Symptoms, and significant decrease in the ability to work.

-– Significant scars that stretch across one or more muscle groups.
-Loss of muscle substance and tone would be present, and there would be a definite decrease in function and use.
+- Significant scars that stretch across one or more muscle groups, loss of muscle substance and tone, and a definite decrease in function and use.

 SEVERE muscle disability: